Love them or not, there are all kinds of snakes slithering around Delaware.

 Common garter snakes feed primarily on frogs, fish and even garden slugs.

-This species is harmless and typically flees when encountered, but will aggressively bite if handled.
+This species is harmless and typically flees when encountered but will aggressively bite if handled.

-The common watersnake is about three feet long.
+The common watersnake is about 3 feet long.
 It’s a brownish snake with dark crossbands across the back.
 These bands are widest along their backs and taper somewhat closer to the belly.
-They are usually found near water including ponds, streams, rivers, ditches and other wetlands.

-Delaware only has one species of snake that is venomous – the Eastern copperhead.
+Delaware only has one species of snake that is venomous – the eastern copperhead.
 Although often reported throughout the state, this species is found only in southern Sussex County and near Wilmington.
-Reports from other localities, when supported with photographs, have turned out to be misidentifications most often of young rat snakes, watersnakes, and eastern hog-nosed snakes.
+Reports from other localities, when supported with photographs, have turned out to be misidentifications most often of young rat snakes, watersnakes and eastern hog-nosed snakes.

 Despite people’s common identification errors, copperheads are one of the easiest snakes to identify in Delaware.
 In addition to their copper-colored head and cat-like vertical pupils, the copperhead is the only species of snake in Delaware that has dark hourglass shaped crossbands that are narrowest at the center of the back and wider at the belly.